Colon Health Diet, Understanding This Vital Organ

 This is an infection by a bacteria known as salmonella and can cause serious problems to your colon.
 The symptoms of Salmonellosis include diarrhea and stomach cramps.
 The good news is that this condition can vanish without medication.

 This condition occurs when a bacteria known as shigellosis attacks the colon.
 You can consume these bacteria through food or drinking water.
-The condition often results in fever stomach cramps, and blood filed diarrhea in some instances.
+The condition often results in fever stomach cramps and blood-filled diarrhea in some instances.

 Polyps are mainly small growths within the colon.
 The growths remain small in size and do not qualify to be called tumors.
 However, in some cases, colon polyps may develop into cancer.
 Colon polyps should be removed as early as possible.